gatsbyjs/gatsby/docs/docs/gatsby-style-guide.md

 - Node.js

 Frontend development (adjective form with a dash) is when you’re working on the frontend (noun form with no dash).
-The same goes with the back end, full stack, and many other compound terms.
+The same goes with the backend, full stack, and many other compound terms.

 ### Use active voice